 Years of research and millions of dollars have gone into the design of tires that today carry your car over rough mountain roads and high-speed superhighways with equal safety and freedom from trouble.
-But like the automobiles that ride on them, they will stand neglect for a limited time only.
-Once they become weakened or damaged by neglect or abuse, they are as dangerous as worn-out brake linings that no longer will stop your car quickly, or a cracked axle that might break when least expected.
+But like

 To help drivers maintain their tires in good condition at all times, Goodrich engineers have compiled a set of simple rules which they believe will help motorists to prolong the life of their tires and reduce the number of accidents due to tire failure.
 The twelve rules, consisting mainly of "don'ts," are presented on the opposite page.